alexfiftysix/drum-time/README.md

 ## Getting started

+First up, run `npm install` from the root folder to sort out any dependencies.
-In the root folder, run `npm run start` to get going.
+Then run `npm run start` to get going.

 ## Deployments